 Arrival begins at 7:30 a.m.
-Your child should be taken to their Big Luke's Place or Little Luke's Place classroom and left with supervising teachers.
+Your child should be taken to their classroom and left with supervising teachers.
 Any special instructions for the day should be in writing for best communication.
-If the class in not in the room, check the "Where Are We?" sign on the door or ask the Welcome Desk attendant for the location of the class.
+If the class in not in the room, check the "Where Are We?" sign on the door or ask the Welcome Desk receptionist for the location of the class.
 Deliver your child to the teachers there.